katysaintin/KatyInControl/episodes/S1E03_Part2_Biodiversity.md

 But Bob Dalesio saw it.
 Andy Götz sees it.
 Jean-Michel Chaize named it in one word, eighteen years ago.
+And Jens Meyer reminded me —
+when I thanked him for finally explaining what TACO stood for, twenty-two years after I started working with it — that the community is also the place where mysteries get solved.
+Sometimes it just takes one email.
+And the right person on the other end.

 🕓
 *Biodiversity.*